sujitr/tidbits/scrambler/ReadMe.md

 ## Future Improvements
 - [x] Have to move towards 32 byte (256 bit) key based AES standard.
 - [x] Use dependency injection to configure the key size(s) at runtime (128 bit or 256 bit)
-- [ ] Use an interactive console input system to use the scrambler library with ease (Most probably with Java Console)
+- [x] Use an interactive console input system to use the scrambler library with ease (Most probably with Java Console)
 - [ ] Publish an API for those cases where access to console is not possible
+- [ ] Use different profile for packaging, from slim to heavy, to facilitate sneaky distribution

 #### References
 1. [Veracode Article](https://www.veracode.com/blog/research/encryption-and-decryption-java-cryptography)